 Everyone loves a vacation, but air travel contributes significantly to global warming.
 One way to reduce this impact is to only go on one vacation a year.
 If you need another vacation, consider an in-bound vacation, meaning exploring places in the country you’re already in.
 When you do this, you can often drive, take a coach or even a train to your destination.
 Plus, you won’t have the hassle of having to change your money to a different currency!

 We all need clothing but with the constant changing of styles and trends, we’re often eager to buy more and more clothing.
 Of course, there are occasions where buying new clothing is perfectly fine but buying second-hand is a great alternative.
 To make clothing, millions of liters of water are needed every day.
 That is an incredible drain on water resources and that’s not taking into consideration all of the other resources that are needed.
 By buying second-hand clothing, either from selling sites or vintage stores, not only are you saving already made clothes from landfill sites, which is great for the environment, but you are also being more sustainable by giving life to old clothing.
 If everyone did this, far less clothing would need to be produced, meaning far fewer resources would need to be used.
 You could also refresh your wardrobe by adding sustainable socks, t-shirts, etc, that are made from natural or recycled materials which might cause less harm to the environment.

 Another way to be more sustainable with clothing is to donate or sell your unwanted items.
-By doing this, you’re allowing someone else to be more sustainable, save a garment from the landfill site as well as make a little extra cash.
+By doing this, you’re allowing someone else to be more sustainable, save a garment from the landfill site and even turn it into something like upcycled jackets or other garments, all while making a little extra cash.
 It’s a win-win all around!